Dynamical vertex approximation for the attractive Hubbard model: D A for the attractive case

 The generalization procedure is less straightforward, instead, in the case of interest for this work, i.e., for the ladder D$\Gamma$A approximation.
 In fact, the ladder D$\Gamma$A is based on the indentification of one (or more) dominant scattering channel(s), to which the non-local treatment of D$\Gamma$A will be specialized.
 In this situation, the extension of the equation will clearly require a change in the selection of the non-local scattering channels, in order to have consistent results for the two models, as we shall discuss in details in the following.

-In order to test the consistency of the ladder D$\Gamma$A theories for the attractive and repulsive Hubbard model we will exploit the unitary transformation which maps the two model one onto the other\cite{ShibaT}.
+In order to test the consistency of the ladder D$\Gamma$A theories for the attractive and repulsive Hubbard model we will exploit the unitary transformation which maps the two model one onto the other, also known as Shiba transformation \cite{ShibaT}.
 Verifying whether the mapping is preserved for the ladder D$\Gamma$A equations of the two cases, will provide a solid testbed for the actual equivalence of the corresponding derivations.